2RDOIOonlL/2RDOIOonlL/README.md

 -- with CIFAR-100 as iD dataset

-## Toy Example: Separate Objectives Have Different Optima (Proposition 4.3)
+## Toy Example: Different Objectives Have Different Optima (Proposition 4.3)

+In the following toy example, we retrace proposition 4.3 and visualize that different objectives lead to different optima.
+We exactly follow the construction in the proof for 4.3 in the appendix.
+We hope this provides an additional more visual explanation and examination of the proposition.

 ### (Class) Density Plots
 <span>